araobp/ultrasonic-communication/README.md

 |Decimation   |32   |
 |Filter       |sinc3|

-The resulting sampling rate is 100kHz.
+The resulting sampling rate is 100kHz (Nyquist frequency is 50kHz).
 If the length of FFT input data is 2048, the data length corresponds 10msec.

 ```
     [5/A][A][A][A][A][A/B][B][B]..